-Motown Stars Celebrate Completion Of Museum Expansion Phases - NewsBreak
+Motown stars celebrate completion of museum expansion phases - NewsBreak

 Robinson was joined by Otis Williams, Martha Reeves and other Motown luminaries in celebrating the grand opening of Hitsville NEXT, an educational programming and creative hub, and the newly established Rocket Plaza.

 “Kids who aren’t even born yet will be aware of Motown,” Robinson told The Associated Press during an interview ahead of the event held near the entrance to the museum.
 “Some of their parents weren’t even born when we started this.
-But it’s a wonderful thing.”
+But it’s a wonderful thing.”‘Lucky to be alive’: Ashton Kutcher opens up about rare autoimmune disorder

 The festivities included comments from Robinson and Williams, an original founding member of The Temptations who gifted microphones to the museum from his personal collection.